 I've been listening to the new Britney Spears album this weekend.
 Where should I start?
 How about the fact that I've never owned or listened to any of her previous albums.
 Not even on a guilty pleasure level.

 Musically, she has always been on my shit list, mostly because her singles are usually pretty mundane, especially compared to her two main contemporaries (Timberlake and Aguilera) who seem to have a genuine interest in broadening their musical scope.
+I know just as much about her as every other pop culture enthusiast.

 I liked the first single, "Gimme More."
 Despite all the shit that's reported about her, I've always wanted to give her the benefit of the doubt, mostly because of my skeptical view on entertainment news media.
 Even Billy Joe is backing her up!
 I was going to get it the week it came out, but I passed after listening to this ridiculous interview the day after it dropped.